lf-edge/eve/api/API.md

 The `config` endpoint, specifically the `EdgeDevConfig` message, supports arbitrary key/value pairs.
 These are intended to send implementation-specific configuration to a Device.
 For example, it might control the frequency of downloading configs, enable debug logging or enable a USB port.

 The `EdgeDevConfig` message can contain zero, one or more `ConfigItem` entries, each of which is an arbitrary key/value pair.
 These SHOULD be used to send implementation-specific configuration to a Device, other than configuration already defined in this API or the messages.
+The items are defined in [global-config-variables](../pkg/pillar/docs/global-config-variables.md)

 ### Info